93jy/quartz/content/notes/B_Deep Work.md

 ---

 [Books](notes/Books.md) #book

-## The book in 3 sentences
+> [!tldr] The book in 3 sentences
-- Deep work is more powerful than most people realise
+> - Deep work is more powerful than most people realise
-- To succeed in this increasingly competitive knowledge economy, you need to prioritise deep work over shallow work (which is easily replicable by others)
+> - To succeed in this increasingly competitive knowledge economy, you need to prioritise deep work over shallow work (which is easily replicable by others)
-- A bunch of actionable steps in Part 2 that show how to make Deep Work a part of your professional life
+> - A bunch of actionable steps in Part 2 that show how to make Deep Work a part of your professional life
-	- Work deeply
+>	- Work deeply
-	- Embrace boredom in this distracted world
+>	- Embrace boredom in this distracted world
-	- Quit social media, plan every minute of your time
+>	- Quit social media, plan every minute of your time
-	- Drain the shallows
+>	- Drain the shallows

 ## Impressions
 One of the first few self help books of this nature, one of the classics that I have been going to on and off.
 The commitment to deep work more solidified in 2021H2
 ## How the book changed me